clarioncbbii/TECH-ED-SD023-Week-04/README.md

 ...

 The final that could have gone better would be if I was able to hit all the stretch requirements, but after the whole thing and a hectic weekend, I was exhausted.
 So I called it quits while I was ahead.
-I think this may well be my easiest assignment so far, in execution.
+I think this may well be my most comfortable assignment so far, in execution.

 <!-- ================================================================================= -->